AllphinsPilot/slate/source/includes/_authentication.md

   -H "Authorization: Bearer YourAccessToken"
 ```

-> Make sure to replace `ENTERYOURAUTHTOKEN` with your API token.
+> Make sure to replace `YourAccessToken` with your API token.

 Allphins follows recommendations from OAuth2 and uses access tokens and refresh tokens to manage access to the API.
 You need to dynamically generate a short-lived access token and a long-lived refresh token that will be used to refresh your access token.